Clyde Packer: Media career

 In the early 1950s, instead of attending university as he wished, Clyde Packer heeded his father's directive "You go to work for me ...
 You'll learn far more in the school of hard knocks".
 He joined Australian Consolidated Press (ACP) as a journalist and sub-editor of its flagship, The Daily Telegraph.
 For six months he worked at the Daily Mail in London.
-In 1954 ACP launched a magazine, Weekend, with Donald Horne as editor and Packer on staff.
-By 1956 Packer was a director at ACP, Frank purchased the rights to Sydney TV station TCN-9 – the first Australian station to begin regular broadcasting.
-By 1957 Weekend employed Lillian Roxon as a journalist and later a sub-editor.
-When Queensland authorities wanted to ban the magazine Packer and Horne successfully fought the injunction in court.
+In 1954, ACP launched a magazine, Weekend, with Donald Horne as editor and Packer on staff.
+By 1956, Packer was a director at ACP, Frank purchased the rights to Sydney TV station TCN-9, the first Australian station to begin regular broadcasting.
+By 1957, Weekend employed Lillian Roxon as a journalist and later a sub-editor.
+When Queensland authorities wanted to ban the magazine, Packer and Horne successfully fought the injunction in court.

-ACP followed, in February 1958, with the launch of The Observer, an "intellectual magazine" where Horne was editor and Packer was his boss.
+In February 1958, ACP followed with the launch of The Observer, an "intellectual magazine", of which Horne was editor and Packer was his boss.
 Packer allowed Horne to hire various contributors including Peter Coleman, Michael Baume, Bruce Beresford, Robert Hughes, Barry Humphries, and James McAuley.
 Packer was later the talent manager for Humphries.
-In 1958 Packer had hired Francis James of Anglican Press to print The Observer but after three years and a run of "broken deadlines, overcharges, misprints, [and] slow deliveries" Horne and Packer had taken that job away.
+In 1958, Packer hired Francis James of Anglican Press to print The Observer but, after three years and a run of "broken deadlines, overcharges, misprints, [and] slow deliveries", Horne and Packer took that job away.